Some people are born without a spleen or need to have it removed because of illness or injury.

 This risk can be minimised by following simple precautions to prevent infection.

-Check with your GP surgery that you have had all your routine childhood vaccinations.
+Check with your GP surgery that you have had all your routine NHS vaccinations.

 You should also be vaccinated against:

-- pneumococcal infections, such as pneumonia, with regular boosters at least every 5 years
+- pneumococcal infections, such as pneumonia, with a booster every 5 years

-- flu (get the flu jab every autumn)
+- flu (get the flu vaccine every year)

 It's recommended that you take low-dose antibiotics for the rest of your life to prevent bacterial infections.